Description

 Applying this definition to our asset in some examples:

-• During the last 3 years, the risk / return profile (Sharpe) is 0.13, which is smaller, thus worse than the value of 0.54 from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 271 days, which is larger, thus worse than the value of 199 days from the benchmark.

 Which means for our asset as example:

-• Looking at the maximum days below previous high of 267 days in the last 5 years of UnitedHealth, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• Looking at the average time in days below previous high water mark of 58 days in the last 5 years of UnitedHealth, we see it is relatively lower, thus better in comparison to the benchmark SPY (118 days)

 Performance (YTD)